twalker7/03-PasswordWiz/README.md

 # The Password Wizard Password Generator

 ## Description
-A password generator that prompts the user for specific constraints and returns a string that adheres to each specification.
+A password generator that prompts users for specific constraints and returns a string that adheres to each specification.